 Transparency of RPC in Distributed Networks

-RPC can also be defined as a function call used by one program to request a service from another program.
-These programs can be located on different systems in your network.
+RPC can be defined as a function call used by one program to request services from another program, where these programs may be located on different systems across the network.

 Definition

-Transparency in RPC means that a program located in one node can perform the tasks on a remote server without knowing the server's location, programming language, or operating system.
+Transparency in RPC means that a program on one node can perform tasks on a remote server without knowing the server's location, programming language, or operating system.
+This abstraction simplifies distributed system development and maintenance.

 Location Transparency